matochondrion/rpsls_winner_service/README.md

 ### `GET: /choices`

+Get all the choices that are usable for the frontend.
 Returns json array of possible choices.

 Example JSON Response body: